rougier/svg-tag-mode/README.md

                        (svg-tag-make tag :beg 1 :end -1))))))
 ```

-5. Replaces any occurence of `:XXX:` with a dynamic SVG tag displaying `XXX`
+5. Replaces any occurrence of `:XXX:` with a dynamic SVG tag displaying `XXX`

 ```lisp
 (setq svg-tag-tags